Certainty Blog

-In this blog series, we’ll be looking at 4 considerations when improving safety in the construction industry.
-Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy-in?
+In this blog series, we examine 4 critical considerations for improving safety in the construction industry.
+Construction remains one of the most hazardous sectors in the world.
+Specifically, it accounts for approximately 1 in 5 workplace fatalities in the United States.
+How can construction companies build effective safety programs and achieve sustained compliance?
 We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson to get an insider look into how to manage safety in the construction industry.

 30+ Audit and inspection checklists free for download.